 Students interested in visiting Providence Day should complete the Network Student Information Form and return it to the Network Advisor at their home school.

-All programs are individually arranged for a duration of two weeks.
+All programs are individually arranged for a duration of a few days to two weeks.
 Visits are not possible during the two weeks prior to winter break or during the month of May.
 See School Calendar for vacation dates.

 Download this information in PDF format here: PROVIDENCE.pdf